neelgajjar/Neural-Network-Gender-Classification-Skin-Segmentation/README.md

 ![1_male](https://user-images.githubusercontent.com/8587332/35301447-68028626-0040-11e8-9b4b-233cf5439d68.jpg) 1.
 Male
 ![2_female](https://user-images.githubusercontent.com/8587332/35301448-6819e082-0040-11e8-94ba-8b0f56da3707.jpg) 1.
 Female

+It’s basically a machine learning algorithm that uses a bunch of images of faces and non-faces to train a classifier that can later be used to detect faces in realtime.

+The algorithm implemented in OpenCV can also be used to detect other things, as long as you have the right classifiers.
+My OpenCV distribution came with classifiers for eyes, upper body, hands, frontal face and profile face.
+While looking for information about how to train them, I found classifiers for BANANAS, PENS and IPHONES.

 # Skin Segmentation -

 ### Detects Human Skin From Image
 This is a simple machine learning implementation for image region segmentation.
 Only by altering training data it can detect any type of region based on pixel value.

 ## How it's done?
 Used Naive Bayes here for classification (skin or non-skin pixel).
-As it is a colour image there are 256*256*256 types of pixels.
+As it is a colour image there are 256x256x256 types of pixels.

 In the training phase, pixel frequencies of being skin or non-skin is calculated.
 We take every pixel of the image and see if it is a pixel of skin by using the mask.
 If the pixel is on skin, we increase its skin-frequency.
 Else we increase the non-skin-frequency.
 After processing all images, probability of a skin-pixels is calculated from the frequency using Bayes Theorem.
 We store this data in a file.